 Important (context)

-You you don’t (and shouldn’t) have to do all these exercises in one workout.
-Then you already reach quickly at way too much volume, especially since your trapezius is already being loaded during your regular back and shoulder training.
+You don’t (and shouldn’t) do all these exercises in one session.
+Then you already get quickly on way too much volume, especially since your trapezius is already being loaded during your regular back and shoulder training.
 (ACSM, n.d.)

 Want je extra focus op je traps?
 Voeg dan simpelweg 2 van deze oefeningen toe aan het einde van je pull/back training.
 Think for example of: